 The birds are present on Skye all year round – breeding in summer and developing their beautiful white plumage to camouflage them on the snowy tops in winter.

 If approached quietly, the birds do not readily take off and will sit tight, relying on their plumage to conceal them.
-But when they go, they usually make a bit a of a fuss which alerts others nearby although can result in you seeing more birds than you thought were there because they are so well hidden.
+But when they go, they usually make a bit a of a fuss which alerts others nearby and can result in you seeing more birds than you thought were there because they are so well hidden.